someth2say/ceylonChain/docs/PICOPATTERNS.md

  - Software Patterns talk about how **classes** interact with each other to solve a big problem.
  - Software MicroPatterns talk about how a **methods** for a single class interact with each other (sometimes in reference to another class) to solve a class-level problem.
  - Software PicoPatterns talk about **statements** interact with each other to solve a tiny problem.

+Chain module have its focus on *Type PicoPatterns*.
+That is, patterns based on function's/variable's type, as opposed to function/variable's values.